Android 12L deep dive: Documenting every change in Android’s update for larger screens

 Spatial audio: mHasSpatializerEffect:false isSpatializerEnabled:false isSpatialAudioEnabled:true

-First, we’ve learned that Google is working on dynamic head tracking support, a feature that’s available on the latest iPhone and iPad when paired to Apple’s latest audio accessories.
+While the developer documentation doesn’t mention it, AOSP code commits reveal that Android 12L includes head tracking support for spatial audio.
+Dynamic head tracking is a feature that’s available on the latest iPhone and iPad when paired to Apple’s latest audio accessories.
 Head tracking builds upon spatial audio by tracking the position of the user’s head to virtually reposition the sound channels accordingly, providing an even more immersive audio experience.
 Head tracking is handled by the headphones worn by the user; the accelerometer and gyroscope within the paired accessory determine the position of the user’s head, while additional data from the mobile device determines the position relative to the screen.
 Like iOS, Android 12L appears to include support for full screen-to-head tracking.
-There will be three head tracking modes: static (ie. no head tracking), world relative (no screen tracking), and screen relative (full screen-to-head tracking).
+There are three head tracking modes: static (ie. no head tracking), world relative (no screen tracking), and screen relative (full screen-to-head tracking).

-Second, we learned that there will be two supported spatialization modes: binaural and transaural.
+Another aspect that’s undocumented is the supported spatialization modes.
+In Android 12L, there will be two supported modes: binaural and transaural.
 The former means that the spatializer supports producing spatial audio over headphones, while the latter means that it supports it over the loudspeaker.

 Accessibility actions for drag-and-drop